ajaypratap003/task-management-app/README.md

 5. Filter tasks based on ststus i.e. completed, incomplete, all
 6. Persist data on page after page load/refresh by using localStorage

+## Setup on local
+1. Install Nodejs if not on system
+2. Install packages  `npm install`
+3. Run application `npm run start`

 ## Available Scripts

 In the project directory, you can run: